sgangopadhyay/sgangopadhyay/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Suman Ganopadhyay ! 👋

 Welcome to my GitHub portfolio.
-I'm a [Your Role, e.g., Software Developer, Data Scientist, etc.] with a passion for coding and creating impactful projects.
+I'm a Senior Mentor @ GUVI with a passion for Python coding and creating impactful automation projects.
 Here you'll find a collection of my work, projects, and contributions.

 <img src="https://your-image-url" alt="Your Name" width="200"/>